 Most people don’t think of perfume as hazardous.
-In fact, it’s just the opposite, right?
-Perfumes smell nice and are often sent as gifts, so usually, people associate them with well-being and health, not hazards or harm.
+It’s just the opposite.
+The perfume smells lovely and is often sent as a gift, so it’s usually associated with well-being and health, not hazards or harm.

-For this reason, many order perfumes online from the US, intending to use a US package forwarding address for international shipping. (perfumes are usually expensive and are much cheaper to buy in the US than in other countries.)
+For this reason, many people order perfume online from the US, intending to use a US package forwarding address for international shipping.
+(Like most luxury products, perfume is usually expensive, and it’s much cheaper to buy in the US than in other countries.)

-But unfortunately, most perfumes cannot ship internationally.
-This isn’t a decision that is made by the merchant, and it’s not a decision that is made by the package forwarding services.
-It’s a decision that is made by customs authorities and enforced by international carriers.
+But unfortunately, most perfumes cannot be shipped internationally.
+This isn’t a decision made by the merchant, and it’s not a decision made by the package forwarding services.
+It’s a decision made by customs authorities and enforced by international carriers.
 (For example, perfume is the first item on DHL’s list of “dangerous/hazardous goods.”)

 Well, nothing, if all it’s doing is making you smell nice.
-But if it’s traveling under pressure in an airplane’s cargo hold, it is a potentially serious threat to safety.
+But if it’s traveling under pressure in an airplane’s cargo hold, it can be a serious threat to safety.

-This is because many perfumes’ base is almost 90% alcohol, and are potentially flammable under certain conditions.
-(Colognes and aftershaves, which also seem harmless, fall into the same category.)
+Many perfumes are almost 90% alcohol and can be flammable under certain conditions. (colognes and aftershaves, which also seem harmless, fall into the same category.)

-To answer the question, yes, there are!
-The problem is not with the fresh-smelling perfume but with the alcohol it contains.
-Luckily, there are many alcohol-free perfumes available that are perfectly safe to ship internationally.
+Yes!
+The problem is not with the perfume; it’s with the alcohol it contains.
+Luckily, several alcohol-free perfumes are available that are perfectly safe to ship internationally.

 Perfumes are usually a mix of perfume oils and alcohol, but many connoisseurs consider alcohol a “filler” that dilutes the essential fragrance.
-Several companies, such as The Fragrance Shop and House of Rose offer pure perfumes that are not only safe for international shipping, they also smell fresher and last longer than alcohol-based perfumes.
+Several companies, such as The Fragrance Shop and House of Rose, offer pure perfumes safe for international shipping; they also smell fresher and last longer than alcohol-based perfumes.

 (There are even alcohol-free perfumes from designer brands like Calvin Klein!)

-Remember that it’s the alcohol content, not the perfume.
-That will get an item on the restricted goods list.
-Make sure to check the ingredients before you buy (or contact the store if the ingredients aren’t listed).
+Remember that the alcohol content, not the perfume, gets an item on the restricted goods list.
+So ensure you check the ingredients before you buy (or contact the store if the ingredients aren’t listed).

-Are there any other items that you’ve ordered, but couldn’t ship internationally?
-Share your experience in the comments section!
+Are there any other items you’ve ordered but were surprised when they couldn’t be shipped internationally?
+Share your experiences in the comments section!